cfusco77/School_District_Analysis_Challenege/README.md

 ## Project Overview
 Maria a data scientist for a city school district was asked to perform an analysis on school performance, namely math and reading scores.
-This analysis will aid in the determination of sachool funding so its imperative that the analysis by thorough and without bias.
+This analysis will aid in the determination of school funding so its imperative that the analysis by thorough and without bias.

 The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
 She has asked us to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 Maria would like us to repeat the school district analysis and describe how these changes affected the overall analysis.